 Would you like to speak with one of Coleman Greig’s Accredited Family Law Arbitrators to discuss your situation and decide whether Family Arbitration is the right move for you?

-Please don’t hesitate to get in touch via email, or by calling our dedicated Family Law Arbitration phone line:
+Please email or call our dedicated Family Law Arbitration phone line:

 Phone: 1300 738 660